LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-relevant-knowledgebase.md

 developers.
 Although it is stored with the rest of the LumoSQL documentation and referred to throughout, it is a standalone document.

-Everything listed here is open source.
+Everything listed here is open source, except for software produced by sqlite.org or the commercial arm hwaci.com.
 There are many closed-source products that extend and reuse SQLite in various ways, none of which have been considered by the LumoSQL project.

 # List of SQLite Code-related Knowledge